1000 David Attenboroughs – Week 4

 When you get back to a computer look at this site and see if you can find the bird song you heard. https://www.rspb.org.uk/birds-and-wildlife/wildlife-guides/identify-a-bird/ It is a brilliant website for identifying bird calls – makes it really simple for complete beginners!

 In the park the new beech tree leaves are unfurling.
 Reach up and touch the new leaves.
 They are very soft and delicate with soft hairs along them.
 Even the new twigs are soft!

 As Spring progresses go and touch them again.
 They will gradually get tougher, developing more waxy layers and thicker cell walls, so they are less easily damaged and don’t dry out.
 The new soft twigs will become more woody, ‘or lignify’ as it is known scientifically.

 If you can’t go to the park, other trees also have new delicate leaves coming through, though beech leaves are particularly soft (see pic below).
 Check out the new leaves on your nearest tree.

 When I was in the park today, along the edge of the allotments, the blossom trees are out.
 I think they are wild cherry.
 They smell lovely.

-Wild West End is a two year project funded through the Heritage Lottery Fund.
+Wild West End is a two year project funded through the National Lottery Heritage Fund.

 Picture of Sir David Attenborough © International Monetary Fund 2019 – Used under Creative Commons Licence (CC BY-NC-ND 2.0)